Release-Candidate/Bookmark-Visitor/docs/contributing.md

 #### NPM and Gulp

-Notoy uses NPM and Gulp to build the packages.
+Bookmark-Visitor uses NPM and Gulp to build the packages.

 To install NPM, download and install Node.js for your OS: [Node.js Website](https://nodejs.org/)